ilias404/SOC-Automation-Project/README.md

 # Wazuh Server Setup

+> Wazuh is a free, open-source security platform that unifies SIEM (Security Information and Event Management) and XDR (Extended Detection and Response) capabilities.
+It monitors endpoints, cloud workloads, and containers to detect threats, monitor file integrity, and ensure regulatory compliance.
+It uses a lightweight agent, a central server, and a dashboard for visualization.

 You can use this [official documentation](https://documentation.wazuh.com/current/quickstart.html) to install and configure Wazuh, but for simplicity in this lab, we're going to use a [pre-built virtual machine image](https://documentation.wazuh.com/current/deployment-options/virtual-machine/virtual-machine.html) in Open Virtual Appliance (OVA) format which includes an Amazon Linux 2023 operating system and the Wazuh central components.

 Let's navigate to VirtualBox > File > Import Appliance.
 Then we can select our pre-built, downloaded image, hit Next, and finish setting up our Wazuh server.